Alena’s Birth Story

 Our clinic is accessible, child-friendly, and community-focused.
 We are located in central Victoria, just past the intersection of Cook & Yates.
-We regularly host evening events and workshops, focusing on the journey from pregnancy into parenthood.
-(See our upcoming events in resources.)
 We have on-site parking and are well served by public transit.
 Our building offers a Lifelabs and a Rexall pharmacy and is fully wheelchair & stroller accessible.
 We look forward to hearing from you, and supporting you through pregnancy, birth, and the early postpartum.

 Thank you to photographers Shea Long and Ashley Marston, as well as Director Emma Lazenby, for the use of their photos and images.